 3. Whitsundays, Australia

 The best way to start your visit is Airlie Beach.
-Here you will find all you need to start your adventure here.
+Here you will find all you need to start your adventure.
 It is the best place to find your first night’s accommodation.
-If you are a backpacker and you keep an eye on your budget or If you want to have more luxury, check below
+Whether you are a backpacker keeping an eye on your budget or whether you want to have a more luxurious, use the banner below to check out the prices of local accommodation in the area.

 When to Visit Whitsundays Island?